SourcePointUSA/android-cmp-app/README.md

                   messLanguage = MessageLanguage.ENGLISH // Optional, default ENGLISH
                   campaignsEnv = CampaignsEnv.PUBLIC // Optional, default PUBLIC
                   messageTimeout = 15000 // Optional, default 10000ms
-                  +CampaignType.CCPA // See campaign table
-                  +CampaignType.GDPR // See campaign table
+                  +CampaignType.USNAT // Only include if campaign configured in portal.
+See campaign table +CampaignType.GDPR // Only include if campaign configured in portal.
+See campaign table }
-                }
 ```